-Therefore, we can safely say that all your competitors are already sucking in organic traffic that also could have been yours.
+Therefore, we can safely say that all your competitors are already sucking in organic traffic that also could have yours.

 Being prominent in the eyes of Google through powerful SEO practices is always going to do wonders for your brand.
 You just need to understand the dynamics of organic search and how to capitalize opportunities of landing your website on the first page.

 Building trust and credibility is all you want

 Any experienced SEO professional knows what it takes to complement and build on a beautifully designed, aesthetically pleasing website through trust and credibility.

 The idea is to create and facilitate a top user experience whenever a user lands on a website and navigates through its various digital aspects.

 Google and other search engines value authority for a website to be ranked higher, among other factors.
 You can build authority through optimized on-page content and elements, quality backlinking, encouraging user behavior, and vital machine learning signals.